This post may contain affiliate links. Please read our disclosure policy.

 Why You’ll Love This Recipe

-• Quick and Easy: No need to chill the dough—these ginger cookies are ready to bake and enjoy in just 10 minutes.
+• Fast and Easy: No chilling needed, bake soft and chewy ginger cookies in just 10 minutes.

 Ingredients